 Once the application period closes:

-- Invitations to live on campus will be sent via Appalachian State University email daily beginning February 10.
+- Invitations to select a room will be sent via Appalachian State University email beginning February 13.

 - If you receive an invitation and wish to accept, simply log into the Housing Management System, complete your online housing application, choose an available room and, if applicable, invite a roommate.
 You must read and agree to the Residence Hall License Contract during this process.

-- Once you choose a room you are contractually obligated to live on campus for the duration of the 2016-2017 academic year (both Fall and Spring semesters).
-For information about choosing to live off-campus after choosing a room in on-campus housing, please refer to Section XVIII of the Residence Hall License Contract from the time that it is signed through June 30.
+- Once you choose a room you are contractually obligated to live on campus for the duration of the 2017-2018 academic year (both Fall and Spring semesters).
+For information about choosing to live off-campus after choosing a room in on-campus housing, please the Residence Hall License Contract from the time that it is signed through June 30.
 Beginning July 1, cancellations will require payment of the full fall semester housing fee.

 Residential Learning Community (RLC) exceptions to consider:

 - RLC application is open December 2, 2019 - January 31, 2020.

 - RLC acceptance notifications will be sent via Appalachian email beginning January 31.

 - All students accepted to an RLC are required to respond and confirm their acceptance via Appalachian email within 48 hours.

 - All students who confirm their RLC acceptance will forfeit their chance of receiving an invitation to live elsewhere on campus.

 How and when do I sign up?

-Current on-campus students wishing to sign up for Housing Reapplication must log into the Housing Management System using their AppalNET or myApp username and password.
-Those eligible for Housing Reapplication will be directed to the first step of the entry process.
-Should a student be ineligible for the Housing Reapplication process they will be presented with a message informing them of their ineligibility.
-Students may sign up for Housing Reapplication at any time during the application period.
+Current on-campus students wishing to sign up for Reapplication must log into the Housing Management System using their Appalachian State University username and password.
+Those eligible for Reapplication will be directed to the first step of the entry process.
+Should a student be ineligible for the Reapplication process they will be presented with a message informing them of their ineligibility.
+Students may sign up for Reapplication at any time during the application period.